 Read about the main types of cancer that affect the head and neck including mouth cancer, thyroid cancer and laryngeal cancer.

-Health anxiety (hypochondria) is when worry about your health starts to take over your life.
+Read about health anxiety (hypochondria), which is when worry about your health starts to take over your life.
 Includes advice about symptoms and treatments.

 Read about when hearing tests are routinely offered to children, what they involve and why they're important.